Q: How has photography changed your approach to painting?

 Early on I discovered that the sense of composition, color, and form I had developed over many years as a painter translated well into photography.
 The camera was, and is, just another medium with which to express ideas.
 Pastel painting will always be my first love.
 However, pastel paintings take months of work, while photography offers instant gratification, especially with my current preferred camera, an iPad Pro.

 Comments are welcome!

-Posted on March 20, 2021, in Alexandria (VA), Creative Process, Domestic Threats, Pastel Painting, Photography, Working methods and tagged approach, camera, changed, collection, color prints, composed, composition, courses, current, darkroom, developed, devised, discovered, elaborate, enrolled, express, extensive, Graphlex, husband, inherited, instant gratification, International Center of Photography, iPad Pro, learning, medium, negatives, New York, Nikons, painter, painting, pastel painting, photography, preferred, series, setups, starting, still life, Toyo-Omega, translated, traveling, view camera.
+Posted on March 20, 2021, in 2021, Alexandria (VA), Creative Process, Domestic Threats, Pastel Painting, Photography, Working methods and tagged approach, camera, changed, collection, color prints, composed, composition, courses, current, darkroom, developed, devised, discovered, elaborate, enrolled, express, extensive, Graphlex, husband, inherited, instant gratification, International Center of Photography, iPad Pro, learning, medium, negatives, New York, Nikons, painter, painting, pastel painting, photography, preferred, series, setups, starting, still life, Toyo-Omega, translated, traveling, view camera.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.